Black Lamp (video game)

-Black Lamp is a platform game, originally published by Firebird Software for the Amiga, Atari ST, Commodore 64 and ZX Spectrum computers in 1988, and later published by Atari Corporation for the Atari 8-bit family in 1989.
+Black Lamp is a platform game, originally published by Firebird Software for the Amiga, Atari ST, Commodore 64 and ZX Spectrum computers in 1988, and later published by Atari Corporation for the Atari 8-bit computers in 1989.

 The Atari ST version was included in the Atari ST Power Pack, a collection of 20 games which came with some editions of the computer system.

 Plot

-The game casts the player as Jack The Jester, in the fictional kingdom of Allegoria.
+The game casts the player as Jack The Jester in the fictional kingdom of Allegoria.

 According to the story, Jack has fallen in love with the Princess Grizelda, but knows the king would never allow his daughter to marry a lowly court jester.

 Unless, of course, he were to perform some kind of noble and heroic act.

 That chance comes for Jack the day a gang of dragons attack the kingdom, stealing the magical black lamp which protects the kingdom from harm.

 Without the lamp's protection the kingdom is soon overrun by monsters, so Jack sets off to recover the black lamp, save the kingdom, and hopefully win the hand of the fair princess.